fastly/compute-js-opentelemetry/README.md

 Compute@Edge JavaScript applications are
 [compiled as a web worker using Webpack](https://developer.fastly.com/learning/compute/javascript/#module-bundling) as part of their build process.
-The Compute@Edge starter kit contains a Webpack configuration file that sets reasonable defaults for a starting point application.
+The [Compute@Edge starter kit for JavaScript](https://github.com/fastly/compute-starter-kit-javascript-default) contains a Webpack configuration file that sets reasonable defaults for a starting point application.

 In order to use the OpenTelemetry packages that we rely on, additions need to be made to this configuration, for example the addition of polyfills and shims.
 These changes are included in a helper module, `@fastly/compute-js-opentelemetry/webpack-helpers`,